 The trekking path to the cave has been rebuilt and paved to facilities its devotees.
-The trek up to the Babaji cave employs one hour for the average walking person.
+The trek up to the Babaji cave employs less than one hour for the average walking person.
 During the monsoon season, there are a few water streams sprout along the trek route which fills the Gogash River with plenty of waters that is also described in an Autobiography of a Yogi.

 Dwarahat is a small town in Kumaun Mountains of Almora and is located at an altitude of 1510 meters.
 It is also known for its archaeological and historical significance.
 This place has many beautiful and famous temples and this place is also called “village of temples”.
 Dwarahat is home to 8 temples from the 10th-12th century, most of which are pyramid shapes, made of stones.
 Dunagiri and Nathana Devi Temple are two major attractions, known as Shakti Temple.